 If you are after a large collection of recipes in a single package, this is the book for you, but if you’re happy reading WordPress blogs about WordPress such as WpRecipes.com website, you may feel a little short-changed.

 If you haven’t read my review of Digging into WordPress, you may not know that I think it’s currently the best WordPress book available.

 One thing I didn’t mention in the review is that when you buy it, you’re entitled to free PDF updates for life.
 Perhaps I left out this because I thought it would amount to the odd grammar correction and so on.
 Worthwhile, but not that exciting.
 How wrong I was, because as co-author Chris Coyier announces on the Digging into WordPress site, version 2.0 has been released and it promises an extra chapter dedicated to WordPress 2.9, as well as one called ‘Bonus Tricks’, which focuses on ‘some cool new tricks for your themes’.
+Included with the download are six WordPress themes too!
 I’ve only skimmed through the new pages, but the high quality writing and content is preserved.

 If you haven’t already grabbed yourself a copy, you should do yourself a favour and buy it!